RoyalMishra/MutualFund_Calculator/README.md

 Date: 20/03/2025

 <h2> Functionality </h2>
-The program prompts the user to enter:
+The program prompts the user to enter: </br>

-The initial investment amount.
+The initial investment amount.</br>
-The number of years for which the investment will be made.
+The number of years for which the investment will be made.</br>
-The annual rate of interest (in percentage).
+The annual rate of interest (in percentage).</br>
-The number of times the interest is compounded per year.
+The number of times the interest is compounded per year.</br>
-The program then calculates the final amount after the investment period and displays it to the user.
+The program then calculates the final amount after the investment period and displays it to the user.</br>

 <h2>Input</h2>
-The program requires the following inputs from the user:
+The program requires the following inputs from the user:</br>

-Amount: The initial investment amount (float).
+Amount: The initial investment amount (float).</br>
-Time: The duration of the investment in years (float).
+Time: The duration of the investment in years (float).</br>
-Interest: The annual interest rate (percentage) (float).
+Interest: The annual interest rate (percentage) (float).</br>
-Compounding_Time: The number of times interest is compounded per year (integer).
+Compounding_Time: The number of times interest is compounded per year (integer).</br>

-<h3>Output</h3>
+<h3>Output</h3></br>

-The program outputs:
+The program outputs:</br>
-The entered investment details for confirmation.
+The entered investment details for confirmation.</br>
-The final amount after the investment period, including the compounded interest.
+The final amount after the investment period, including the compounded interest.</br>

 <h3>Notes</h3>